 “A New York State statute condemns a person who ‘claims or pretends’ to ‘influence or affect evil spirits or curses’ in its prohibition of fortune telling, while letting a person ‘who engages in the aforedescribed conduct as part of a show or exhibition solely for the purpose of entertainment or amusement’ off the hook….
 Most current judicial opinions have held that fortune telling in itself is protected speech under the First Amendment, … though some judges have noted that “such devices are routinely, if not uniformly used to bilk or fleece gullible patrons’….” –from Link: “Fortune Telling Fraud,” in Wikipedia … https://en.wikipedia.org/wiki/Fortune_telling_fraud ..

-THE DEATHS OF SARA CHAPMAN BULL AND OLEA BULL VAUGHAN, ONLY 6 MONTHS APART
+THE DEATHS OF SARA CHAPMAN BULL AND HER DAUGHTER OLEA BULL VAUGHAN, ONLY 6 MONTHS APART

 The sudden death, on 18 July 1911, at age 40, following with bitter alacrity on the heels of the death of the mother, on 14 January 1911, at age 61, seemed untoward to me.
 I checked with Wikipedia, and with the Cambridge, Massachusetts, newspapers of the time, for more details …